RafalBytniewski/CS2-blog/README.md

 ## 🧩 Planned Features
 - 📝 Add a blog section with tutorials and guides
-- 🗺️ Add detailed map overviews with:
+- 🗺️ To image map plan add:
-  - grenade timings
+  - player position timings
-  - bombsite radar positions
+  - bomb range
-  - interactive throw spots
+  - interactive grenade spots
 - 📌 Pin or favorite key lineups for quick access

 ## 🛠️ Built With